 • Pilgrims will receive a copy of The Holy Land Trek by Günther Simmermacher

-Includes: All flights ex-Johannesburg (incl. airport taxes), accommodation in 4-star hotels or better (sharing) with breakfast and dinner, lunches in specially selected restaurants (Holy Land), transfers, travelling on air-conditioned luxury buses, English-speaking tour guide, entrance fees, walking training plan, The Holy Land Trek book.
+Includes: All flights ex-Johannesburg (incl. airport taxes), accommodation in 4-star hotels or better (sharing) with breakfast and dinner, lunches in specially selected restaurant, transfers, travelling on air-conditioned luxury buses, English-speaking tour guide, entrance fees, travel insurance (up to age 75), preparation material.

-Excludes: Tips (these are set and mandatory), insurance, personal expenses, travel to and from O.R.
+Excludes: Tips (these are set and mandatory), personal expenses, travel to and from O.R.
 Tambo Airport/Jhb.